 - A. A Chief Executive Officer (CEO), Chief Operating Officer (COO), or equivalent who shall be a full-time administrator with clear authority over the general administration and implementation of the requirements detailed in the Contract. - B. A Chief Financial Officer who shall oversee the budget and accounting systems implemented by the Contractor. - C. A Chief Compliance Officer who shall maintain current knowledge of Federal and State legislation, legislative initiatives, and regulations relating to Contractors, and oversee the Contractor's compliance with the laws and requirements of the Department.
 The Chief Compliance Officer shall also serve as the primary contact for and facilitate communications between Contractor leadership and the Department relating to Contract compliance issues.
 The Chief Compliance Officer shall also oversee Contractor implementation of and evaluate any actions required to correct a deficiency or address noncompliance with Contract requirements as identified by the Department. - D. A Medical Director who shall be a physician licensed to practice in Kentucky.
 The Medical Director shall oversee the Contractor's clinical functions and be actively involved in all major health programs of the Contractor.
 All clinical directors, including those employed by Subcontractors, shall report to the Medical Director for all responsibilities of this Contract.
 The Medical Director shall also be responsible for treatment policies, protocols, Quality Improvement activities, Population Health Management activities, and Utilization Management decisions and devote sufficient time to ensuring timely medical decisions.
-The

-- Medical Director shall also be available for after-hours consultation, if needed. - E. A Pharmacy Director licensed in Kentucky who shall coordinate, manage and oversee the pharmacy services that the Contractor is required to provide under this Agreement. - F. A Dental Director licensed to practice dentistry in Kentucky.
+The Medical Director shall also be available for after-hours consultation, if needed. - E. A Pharmacy Director licensed in Kentucky who shall coordinate, manage and oversee the provision of pharmacy services to Enrollees. - F. A Dental Director licensed to practice dentistry in Kentucky.
 The Dental Director shall be actively involved in all oral health programs of the Contractor and devote sufficient time to ensuring timely oral health decisions.
 The Dental Director shall also be available for afterhours consultation, if needed. - G. A Behavioral Health Director who shall be a behavioral health practitioner licensed in Kentucky and actively involved in all programs or initiatives relating to behavioral health.
 The Behavioral Health Director shall also coordinate efforts to provide Behavioral Health Services by the Contractor or any behavioral health Subcontractors. - H. A Provider Network Director who shall be responsible for oversight of Provider Services and Provider Network Development.
 The Provider Network Director shall provide oversight of required coordination with the Department's contracted Credentialing Verification Organization(s) (CVOs).
-The Provider Network Director shall also coordinate workforce development initiatives conducted by the Contractor and collaboratively with the Department, MCIS-ASO and other contracted MCOs. - I. A Quality Improvement Director who shall be responsible for the operation of the Contractor's Quality Improvement Program. - J. A Population Health Management Director who shall be responsible for coordination and oversight of the Population Health Management (PHM) Program and services.
+The Provider Network Director shall also coordinate workforce development initiatives conducted by the Contractor and collaboratively with the Department and other contracted MCOs. - I. A Quality Improvement Director who shall be responsible for the operation of the Contractor's